stefan-rz/udacity-aind/sudoku/README.md

 ### Visualizing

 To visualize your solution, please only assign values to the values_dict using the ```assign_values``` function provided in solution.py

+### Code Review
+You can find my project feedback from one of the Udacity reviewers in [here](https://review.udacity.com/#!/reviews/451359/shared)